Home

 Jim Andris, Facebook

-The efforts of Students for Gay Liberation (SGL) were to have a synergistic influence on awareness of the lack of homosexual rights on the campus at Southern Illinois University at Edwardsville (SIU-E).
+The 1974 efforts of Students for Gay Liberation (SGL) were to have a synergistic influence on awareness of the lack of homosexual rights on the campus at Southern Illinois University at Edwardsville (SIU-E).
 In particular, and though many were eventually working behind the scenes to help him, one young assistant professor, James Andris, launched a relentless campaign to raise awareness of the need for protections of gay rights in the affirmative action plan then being developed.
-He was the sole "out" professor to do this, even though he knew of more than fifty gay and lesbian faculty members.
+He was the sole "out" professor to do this.
+Privately, he had made enough social connections to know that there were at least 55 gay faculty members on campus.
+In fact, they made up the greater majority in some departments.

 Andris and his then domestic partner, David Jonathon Miller, had taken Larry Whitsell, President of SGL, into their home as a student roomer.
 Andris had many conversations about gay rights with Larry and his student colleagues as they planned Gay Awareness Week and afterwards.
 Andris met and talked to national figures Franklin Kameny and Barbara Gittings about the problems faced on his campus while those two were speaking and guiding workshops at SIUE.
 It would not be inaccurate to say that the students raised the professor's consciousness sufficiently to awaken him to the need for action.

 Gay liberation was part of the intellectual atmosphere of the times.
 Hundreds of lesbian and gay student organizations and a significant number of lesbian and gay faculty organization had emerged across the unversities of the Western World.
-As I interacted professionally with my collegues, I occasionally discussed these matters.
-I was patient to point out that there were real and serious problems of discrimination against homosexuals on our campus.
-I quoted the statistic that one tenth of the students and faculty was gay.
-I talked about how very hard it had been for me to be open about my sexual orientation.
-I spoke of the need to have affirmative action educational seminars for chairpersons, student advisors and medical personnel on ways to be supportive to those with homosexual orientation.
+As Andris interacted professionally with his collegues, he occasionally discussed these matters.
+He was patient to point out that there were real and serious problems of discrimination against homosexuals on our campus.
+He quoted the statistic that one tenth of the students and faculty were gay.
+He talked about how very hard it had been for him to be open about his sexual orientation.
+He spoke of the need to have affirmative action educational seminars for chairpersons, student advisors and medical personnel on ways to be supportive to those with homosexual orientation.

-Privately, I had made enough social connections to know that there were at least 55 gay faculty members on campus.
-In fact, they made up the greater majority in some departments.
-Two of the Foundations faculty had told me that they could never support me for Chair because of my open sexual orientation.
+Having come out to several of his colleagues in 1972 at the age 34, Andris was well-acquainted with very negative and wide-spread attitudes toward homosexuality on campus.
+After Andris was hired in 1970, he found out through conversation with faculty members that another male candidate for the position for which Andris was hired was taken out of consideration because someone thought that he (the other candidate) was too effeminate.
+In his field of education, there was much concern professionally about how a gay professor might "fit in" in a school environment.
+Two of the Foundations faculty had told him that they could never support him for Chair because of his open sexual orientation.
 One spoke of "the possible embarrassment to the department."
 The other asserted with a deep blush and perspiration-laden upper lip that these "sexual matters needed to be kept private."
-I continued to pursue this matter vigorously.
-I was gaining a reputation on campus as a gay rights activist.
+Andris continued to pursue this matter vigorously.
+He was gaining a reputation on campus as a gay rights activist.

 There was a lot of work to do, and people worked hard and sincerely on this process.
+Institutional data had to be collected and analyzed.
 Procedures and forms for recruiting minorities and women had to be developed and put in place, and people had to be trained and encouraged to use them.
-Effective grievance procedures had to be improved and dissmeninated.
-The campus community, administrators, faculty and students had to be educated and sensitized to a, for some, new range of problems, issues, and expected changes in behavior.
+Effective grievance procedures had to be improved and disseminated.
+The campus community, administrators, faculty and students had to be educated and sensitized to, for some, a new range of problems, issues, and expected changes in behavior.
 Countless hours of meeting times were spent and reams of paper printed and disseminated.

 On June 21 Andris sent a detailed memo to Dickie Spurgeon, Chair of the Faculty Welfare Council.
 It is a dense and carefully argued memo the purpose of which